jdcapa/ChemPhysConst/README.md

 Additional properties were originally sourced from the [List of elements](https://en.wikipedia.org/wiki/List_of_elements) Wikipedia page, but are now self-curated.
-Pyykkö`s covalent radii are obtained from these three sources [Single-Bond Covalent Radii](https://dx.doi.org/10.1002/chem.200800987), [Double-Bond Covalent Radii](https://dx.doi.org/10.1002/chem.200901472), [Triple-Bond Covalent Radii](https://dx.doi.org/10.1002/chem.200401299).
+Pyykkö`s covalent radii are obtained from three of his papers:
+ [Single-Bond Covalent Radii](https://dx.doi.org/10.1002/chem.200800987),
+ [Double-Bond Covalent Radii](https://dx.doi.org/10.1002/chem.200901472),
+ [Triple-Bond Covalent Radii](https://dx.doi.org/10.1002/chem.200401299).
-The van-der-radii are taken from  CRC Handbook of Chemistry and Physics, 96th ed., Atomic Radii of the Elements (except for Hydrogen, where 120 pm instead of 110 pm is used).
+The van-der-radii are taken from  CRC Handbook of Chemistry and Physics, *96th ed.*, Section:'Atomic Radii of the Elements' (except for Hydrogen, where 120 pm instead of 110 pm is used).